 Natural Resources Policy 1.
 Balance the protection of environmental resources and natural wildlife habitats with development.
 Natural Resources Policy 1, Strategy 1.
 The County should support the mitigation of impacts upon unique and/ or endangered resources including rare species and their habitats.
 Sites A, B, and C were assessed by the applicant's engineer and a Preliminary Assessment of Threatened and Endangered Species was provided to the County.
-The assessment included the review of varying data sources available from the Virginia Department of Game and Inland Fisheries (VDGIF),

-Virginia Department of Conservation and Recreation (VDCR), and the US Fish and Wildlife Service.
-The assessment found that the following may exist on or within proximity of Site B:
+The assessment included the review of varying data sources available from the Virginia Department of Game and Inland Fisheries (VDGIF), Virginia Department of Conservation and Recreation (VDCR), and the US Fish and Wildlife Service.
+The assessment found that the following may exist on or within proximity of Site C:

-- Plentiful Creek Stream Conservation Unit: A stream of moderate significance contributing to high biological integrity.
-Threats to this stream include potential water quality degradation, water withdrawal concerns, and impacts from invasive species. - Forestal fragmentation: Comments received from VDCR indicated concern over fragmentation of existing forest cover.
+Forestal fragmentation: Comments received from VDCR indicated concern over fragmentation of existing forest cover.
 Although this has largely already occurred due to the timbering of the property the applicant has proposed to install wildlife supportive fencing every 2,000 feet along a fence lines' perimeter.
-Staff has also identified one particular location which would assist in increasing overall wildlife interconnectivity and has recommended conditions accordingly.